In-Person Meeting Protocol

 - Face coverings include a uniform piece of material that securely covers a person’s nose and mouth and remains affixed in place without the use of one’s hands.
 Types of coverings include a face mask, homemade mask, or other covering, such as a scarf, bandana, handkerchief, or other similar cloth covering or full-face shields.

 - Participants requesting accommodation due to a disability which prevents the use of face coverings may use alternative face coverings.
 Alternative face coverings include scarves, other loose face covering, or full-face shield.

-- Participants unable to wear a face covering will be required to remain outside of the meeting hall where they may audibly observe the meeting or hearing.
-Participants will be allowed to participate in any public comment period and will be escorted to the podium and must exit the room after comment.
+- Participants unable or unwilling to wear a face covering will be required to remain outside of the meeting hall where they may audibly observe the meeting or hearing.

-- Capacity for physical attendance within The Alcazar Room will be reduced based on the 6-foot social distancing.
+- Capacity for physical attendance within the Alcazar Room will be reduced based on the 6-foot social distancing and air flow requirements.
 Physical attendance will be prioritized as follows until maximum capacity is reached:

 - Commission Members

 - Public participants

 - Applicants appearing before a board for hearing will be asked to queue outside the meeting room and enter with any witnesses or agents upon the calling of their application for hearing.

 In accordance with the Americans with Disabilities Act, persons needing a special accommodation to participate in public meetings should contact the City not later than seven (7) days prior to the meeting.